The Last Supper, 1498

 The Last Supper was executed not in traditional fresco, but in tempera and oil paint on a dry wall.
 The original has deteriorated very badly as a result of this experimental technique and the dampness of the wall on which it is painted.
-Giampietrino's early copy, possibly painted around 1520, is almost the same size as the original but lacks the top third of Leonardo's composition.
+This early copy, possibly painted around 1520, or even as early as 1515 is almost the same size as the original but lacks the top third of Leonardo's composition.
 It does however shows details that are not now visible in the original, such as the salt-cellar overturned by the right arm of Judas and the feet of Jesus which were lost when another door was inserted in the refectory wall.

 Supported by Christian Levett and Mougins Museum of Classical Art